Chiari malformation: Non-surgical alternatives to Chiari decompression surgery

-- Regardless these injuries cause a constant tension on the spinal cord.
-This tension is reflected in the above mentioned T2 signaling.
+- Regardless these injuries cause constant tension on the spinal cord.
+This tension is reflected in the above-mentioned T2 signaling.

 - In this situation, neurons aren’t going to fire correctly and so with the cord under tension your body is going to have compromised autonomic nervous system response.

 - A compromised compromised autonomic nervous system response will impact and disrupt heart rate, digestion, respiratory rate, pupillary response (vision problems, sensitivity to light, pupil dilation), the ability to urinate.

 At 7:45 of the video: Heart Rate Variable

 In our neck center, we use Heart Rate Variability measurements for testing your autonomic nervous system